Member of Parliament Speaks About

 I could also however introduce Members to many parents who have fought against the professionals and the system to demand a mainstream education for their children, and who could describe the thrill of their child's first day alongside their non-disabled brother or sister at the local school, or who have cried themselves to sleep because the local education system has come up with all sorts of reasons why their child has to be excluded from the mainstream system.
 Those parents deserve to be heard in this debate, and more generally.

 The hon.
 Member for Buckingham, who now has extremely important personal experience, made a fantastic speech which I could not disagree with a word of.
 He talked about the importance of trained support staff.
-Our debate should not be about being for or against inclusion; we should recognise that to make a reality of inclusion, which should be the norm for the vast majority of disabled children, we have to get to a situation in which specialist support staff are available to provide the necessary support.
+Our debate should not be about being for or against inclusion; we should recognize that to make a reality of inclusion, which should be the norm for the vast majority of disabled children, we have to get to a situation in which specialist support staff are available to provide the necessary support.

 In the context of change, I remember those who vigorously opposed the closure of the long-stay mental handicap hospitals in the 1980s and 1990s.
 They said that “mentally handicapped” people could not possibly live in the community; that they needed looking after by nurses; that they somehow posed a risk to children.
-I wish that those people could see today adults with learning disabilities being supported in living in their own homes by organisations such as Outreach and Build, in my constituency.
-After 30 or 40 years of being locked away in institutions, they live ordinary lives as neighbours, friends and family members in our community.
+I wish that those people could see today adults with learning disabilities being supported in living in their own homes by organizations such as Outreach and Build, in my constituency.
+After 30 or 40 years of being locked away in institutions, they live ordinary lives as neighbors, friends and family members in our community.
 In my current role, and in the aftermath of Cornwall and Orchard Hill, I am determined to ensure that the remaining four hospitals are closed and the residents provided with the support that they deserve in the community.

 Change should of course be done properly, for the right reasons and with respect for the needs and preferences of children and their parents, but inclusion is right.
 Members should reflect on this: how many citizens opt for exclusion from society when given an authentic choice?
 We need to think about that when we make such policy decisions.
 Our long-term goal should be to maximize inclusion in education, health, leisure and work and all areas of public policy.